Abhisingh-code/Project-2-Housing-Overview-PowerBI-GoogleBIGQuery/README.md

 (2) In 'dk_ann_infl_rate%' NULL values were replaced by 1.85(because this values occurs more often).
 (3) In 'yield_on_mortgage_credit_bonds%' NULL values were replaced by 1.47(because this values occurs more often).

-Step 8 : In repot view, under visualization pane, format your report page, canvas background image was added on page named 'Housing market Overview'
+Step 8 : In reprot view, under visualization pane, format your report page, canvas background image was added on page named 'Housing market Overview'

 Step 9 : KPIs, charts and DAX measures were created for: